LLM4Coq/pytanque/README.md

 # Pytanque

-Lightweight communication with the Petanque TCP server.
+Pytanque is a Python API for lightweight communication with the Rocq proof assistant, with applications on machine learning and software engineering

 ## Install